akbarq/host-parse/README.md

 * dpkt

 ###Sample use Case
-Can be used to analyze malware c2 callback attempts.
+Can be used to count the number of malware c2 connection attempts.